-The alternate second stage is an additional part to the scuba regulator that is actually meant for a second diver.
+This is an additional part to the scuba breathing regulator that is actually meant for a second diver.
 So, if the dive went smoothly, there is no need to use this part.

-The alternate second stage has an extra mouthpiece and a longer low-pressure hose so that another diver is able to share air with the primary diver.
-This is only to be used during emergencies when another diver isn’t able to use their own scuba regulator anymore.
+This has an extra mouthpiece and a longer low-pressure hose so that another diver is able to share with the primary diver.
+This is only to be used during emergencies when another diver is not able to use their own scuba breathing apparatus anymore.

 There are other secondary parts like the mouthpieces, valves and purge buttons but these five parts are the main components.
-To understand the mechanics of a scuba regulator, knowing what these five parts do is enough basic knowledge.
+To understand the mechanics knowing what these five parts do is enough basic knowledge.

 How Does a Scuba Regulator Work?

-Now that you have the basic understanding of the main parts of a scuba regulator, you can understand how the air flows through it and lets you breathe normally underwater.
+Now that you have a basic understanding of the main parts, you can understand how the air flows through it and lets you breathe normally underwater.

-As your regulator is a vital piece of diving equipment, it’s a good idea to know how it works.
-If you’re looking into investing in your own scuba regulator, you might also want to learn how to assemble it and how to clean a regulator to make sure it stays in good shape ready for your many dives to come.
+As your regulator is a vital piece of diving equipment, it is a good idea to know how it works.
+If you are looking into investing in your own, you might also want to learn how to assemble it and how to clean a regulator to make sure it stays in good shape ready for your many dives to come.

 The water pressure changes as you move to different depths during your dive.
-This means that how the air flows also changes.
-Humans can only breathe comfortably within a certain range of air pressure.
-It is the job of the scuba regulator to ensure that the diver can breathe comfortably from the pressurized air tank, no matter at what depth the dive is.
+This means that the flow also changes.
+Humans can only breathe comfortably within a certain range of pressure.
+It is the job of the regulator to ensure that the diver can breathe comfortably from the pressurized tank, no matter at what depth the dive is.

 The low-pressure hose connects to the primary second stage.
 In the primary second stage, the intermediate pressure air is again changed but this time into the same pressure as the water pressure surrounding the diver, or into ambient pressure air that is safe to breathe in.

-So there you have it, hopefully, we have shed some light on how scuba diving regulator work and you can get back to diving.
+So there you have it, hopefully, we have shed some light on the question of How do scuba regulators work? and you can get back to diving.
 Now you know a little more about this piece of tech why not practice your scuba breathing to get the most out of your bottom time.